stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

 CommunitiesService.fetchCommByName\(String name, String orgId\) :   Returns the community or subcommunity with the specified name in the specified organization.

+    !!! note
-    **Note:** There is a maximum of one community in the list, but that list can be used in the other methods that use a list input.
+    There is a maximum of one community in the list, but that list can be used in the other methods that use a list input.
 If no match is found, the list will be empty.

     For example: